 Some of the preservation work Atla staff members perform for full-text products includes:

-- Creating and ensuring the integrity of multiple redundant backups of digital files, including tape copies kept in underground storage at Iron Mountain (dark archive for long-term preservation needs)
+- Creating and ensuring the integrity of multiple redundant backups of digital files.

 How do I update permalinks in LibGuides and syllabi now that we’ve upgraded to Atla Religion Database with Atlas PLUS?